 Germantown Civic Club elected John R. Stivers, George M. Chapman, Boyd Arthur, Sr., Bill Spangler and Art Hawkinson.
 Judge F.M.
 Henderson was elected as the eleventh man.

-The 11 directors were already friends and neighbors, and many were members of both organizations, so the dream and drive were unified.
-The extent of the unification is documented in The Huntsman’s Letter of 5 October 1947.
+The 11 directors were already friends and neighbors and many were members of both organizations, so the dream and drive were unified.
+The extent of the unification is documented in The Huntsman’s Letter of October 5, 1947.
 A notice read, “Wanta’ Swap?
 Judge Henderson will get a hunter if someone will buy one of his gaited horses!”

-John R. Stivers was elected the first GCHSA President in 1950, and the Memphis Union King’s Daughters sponsored the show for the benefit of the Home for Incurables, a King’s Daughters’ project.
+John R. Stivers was elected the first GCHSA President in 1950, and the Memphis Union King’s Daughters sponsored the show for the benefit of the Home for Incurables, a King’s Daughter’s project.
 “This is truly a community project,” Mr. Stivers said.
 “Everyone in Germantown has pitched in and tried to make it a success.”

 Just east of the high school football field was a l6-acre tract owned by Earl Dickey.
 Mr. Dickey had allowed members of Oak Grove Hunt to construct a three-quarter mile track around this property for the purpose of holding the Oak Grove Spring Mule Races.
 The racetrack had been constructed on a rim of a natural bowl, with a levee built up on the low side.
 With the eye of a landscape architect, Bart Mueller saw that it would make a unique and perfect horse show arena, and he suggested enlarging the already low area to make a bowl with natural stand on three sides.

 Mr. Dickey was approached about the idea, and he agreed to sell the property to a responsible group if it guaranteed that the land would be used only for community recreation.
-Directors of the horse show invited representatives from Oak Grove Hunt, Germantown Civic Club and the City of Germantown to meet at the schoolhouse to discuss the possibilities and responsibilities of achieving the perfect arena.
+Directors of the horse show invited representatives from Oak Grove Hunt, Germantown Civic Club and the City of Germantown to meet at the schoolhouse to discuss the possibilities and responsibilities of building the perfect arena.

-Experts in various fields were asked to report: David McGehee gave a presentation on construction; C.C.
-(Bubba) Burford discussed the city’s interest in a custodial relationship; and John Stivers represented the horse show in discussion of legal and financial aspects.
+Experts in various fields were asked to report.
+David McGehee gave a presentation on construction; C.C.
+(Bubba) Burford discussed the city’s interest in a custodial relationship, and John Stivers represented the horse show in discussion of legal and financial aspects.
 As a result, the Horse Show Association became the vehicle for producing a community park, which includes tennis courts, playground and picnic grounds, and horse show facilities.

 Upon the redemption of the bonds, the Horse Show Association was free to lend the Civic Club the necessary $2,000 down payment on the property purchase.
 The Civic Club then deeded the park property to the City of Germantown with the warranty that it would forever be used for recreational purposes.
-In order for the Horse Show Association to make permanent improvements, it was given a 50-year lease with the understanding that by mutual agreement the lease could be renewed indefinitely.
+For the Horse Show Association to make permanent improvements, it was given a 50-year lease with the understanding that by mutual agreement the lease could be renewed indefinitely.

 The show ring was graded and enclosed with a board fence, whose hub rail was placed at the correct height to protect the bikes.
 A stand for judges, announcers, and the show secretary separated the in-gate from the out-gate.
 Director and architect David McGehee oversaw the design, drainage and construction of auxiliary buildings.
-This arena, the first of its kind on the horse show circuit, has served as a model for other later-built rings.
+This arena, the first of its kind on the horse show circuit, has served as a model for other rings.

 The ring was decorated with red, white and blue bunting (another tradition), but the weather had no regard for such niceties.
 However, one feature could not be harmed: the white iron grillwork on the judges’ stand, which had been loaned by an ornamental iron company.
 All parties hoped it would become a permanent fixture, but when the final figures were in, an additional barn had a higher priority.

-When it became apparent that the secretarial work was a duty needed year round, an executive secretary position was created.
+When it became apparent that the secretarial work was needed year round, an executive secretary position was created.
 Bess Barry held that position from 1952.
 Her father, Jack Barry, had been mayor of Germantown for 26 years (before mayoralty was a salaried position) and he promoted and aided the horse show.

 Abe Atfater, who entered the first show on a walking horse and later switched to a roadster, was on hand at every show.
 The late AW.
-Lasley of Jackson, TN was proud to say that he brought his roadster to the first GCHS and had entered every one since that day.
+Lasley of Jackson, Tennessee was proud to say that he brought his roadster to the first GCHS and had entered every one since that day.
 If he ever took a blue ribbon, it was not at Germantown, but still he came every year, only to place second or third.
 He loved his sport, and he loved contributing to the joint effort of producing something good.

 Individuals are dedicated to the GCHS, and the show is dedicated to the sport.
 In order to continue to be successful, certain guidelines have been engraved into the building stones:

-1. There is no show without exhibitors; therefore, their comfort, accommodations and entertainment are of top priority.
+- There is no show without exhibitors; therefore, their comfort, accommodations and entertainment are of top priority.

-2.There is no profit without generous contributors and sponsors; therefore, every honor, acknowledgment and thanks should be given to these silent partners.
+- There is no profit without generous contributors and sponsors; therefore, every honor, acknowledgment and thanks should be given to these silent partners.

-3.There is no excitement without spectators; therefore, the show must be entertaining, lively and on time.
+- There is no excitement without spectators; therefore, the show must be entertaining, lively and on time.
 There should be horses or exhibitions in the ring at all times—one class entering the ring as another leaves.
 The next class is called to the warm-up paddock as soon as the in-gate is closed.
-The show must go on!